 “Don’t think about the price, my darling.
 You will be using them for many years.
 You should buy whatever color you like.
 Whatever you want.”

 I did buy them.
 You weren’t unhappy with them.
 You passed your hand over the flowers and said they were soft.
 When Mom arrived, we went and bought brown curtains so that the decor would suit both my taste and yours.
 It’s been seven years, and the curtains are old now.
 I have to change them.
 If I start working again and feel better, I’ll sit down and decide which color fits the red better than the brown and change the curtains.
 I’ll make the apartment beautiful again.
 When I feel better again.

-POUPEH MISSAGHI is a writer, a translator both into and out of Persian, Asymptote’s Iran editor at large, and an educator.
-She holds a PhD in English and creative writing from the University of Denver, an MA in creative writing from Johns Hopkins University, and an MA in translation studies from Azad University of Tehran, Iran.
+POUPEH MISSAGHI is a writer, a translator both into and out of Persian, an editor, and an educator.
+She holds a PhD in English and creative writing from the University of Denver, an MA in creative writing from Johns Hopkins University, and an MA in translation studies.
+Her debut novel trans(re)lating house one was published by Coffee House Press in February 2020.
 Her nonfiction, fiction, and translations have appeared in numerous journals, and she has several books of translation published in Iran.
-Her debut novel, trans(re)lating house one, was published by Coffee House Press in February 2020.
-She is currently a visiting assistant professor in the Department of Writing at the Pratt Institute, Brooklyn, a faculty mentor at the low-residency MFA of Pacific Northwest College of Art, Portland, as well as a writing consultant at Baruch College, CUNY, NY.
+I’ll Be Strong for You, her translation of Iranian author Nasim Marashi’s novel, was published in April 2021.
+As an editor, she worked for many years with Asymptote and is coeditor of Matters of Feminist Practice from Belladonna* Collaborative.
+She is currently a visiting assistant professor at the Department of Writing at the Pratt Institute, Brooklyn, a faculty mentor at the low-residency MFA of Pacific Northwest College of Art, Portland, as well as a writing consultant at Baruch College, CUNY, NY.